-BREAKING: Putin to recognise Luhansk and Donetsk as independent
+UPDATED: Putin recognises Luhansk and Donetsk as independent

-Russian President Vladimir Putin will sign a decree officially recognising the breakaway republics of Luhansk and Donetsk as independent from Ukraine.
+Russian President Vladimir Putin has signed a decree officially recognising the breakaway republics of Luhansk and Donetsk as independent from Ukraine.
 This represents a significant escalation in the Ukraine crisis and is likely to be met with sanctions by Nato and its partners, interrupting moves to broker a peace deal.

-Putin has committed to officially recognise Luhansk and Donetsk as autonomous republics, making Russia the only country in the world to recognise the two territories as independent.
-It could also be a precursor for Moscow to move troops into the breakaway republics to "protect" them from Ukraine, increasing the likelihood of a full-scale conflict between Moscow and Kyiv.
+Russia is the only country in the world to recognise the two territories as independent.
+The decision was immediately condemned by Western leaders.

+The move could also be a precursor for Moscow to move troops into the breakaway republics to "protect" them from Ukraine, increasing the likelihood of a full-scale conflict between Moscow and Kyiv.

 In advance of his announcement, Putin warned the French and German leaders Emmanuel Macron and Olaf Scholz of his decision by phone, the Kremlin said in a statement on Monday.
 The two leaders were disappointed, but expressed the desire for continued communication with Russia, according to the Kremlin.